Azure-Samples/operator-insights-data-ingestion/INGESTION-OVERVIEW.md

 Steps 1-3 are setup steps which can be carried out once, then the SAS token can be reused for as long as it is valid.

-### Handle SAS URL rotation
+### Handle SAS token rotation

 The SAS token can be used until it is revoked or its expiry date has passed.
 When the SAS token is rotated, the Data Product automatically updates the value of the `input-storage-sas` secret in the managed Key Vault.

-To ensure uninterrupted service, your ingestion solution should frequently retrieve the input-storage-sas secret from the managed Key Vault.
+To ensure uninterrupted service, your ingestion solution should frequently retrieve the `input-storage-sas` secret from the managed Key Vault.
 This ensures it always uses the latest SAS token.
 For example, fetch the secret at the start of scheduled upload runs or hourly for continuous ingestion solutions.
 If an authentication error occurs, re-fetch the secret, as it may indicate the old SAS token has been revoked.

 ### Test the ingestion solution